-Nevertheless, in the 19th century the "Bisamberg" was one of the best wines and was praised to the highest standards.
-The wine-growing man and pharmacist Franz Josef Schams (1780-1839) writes in his work "Complete description of all the famous vineyards of the Austrian monarchy" from 1835: "The most excellent Austrian wines thrive in the immediate vicinity of Vienna" .
-Amongst others, it counts the Bisamberg "wine mountain" among the best of the whole Austrian monarchy: "where the famous Bisamberg wine grows, which with those primates of the Bachus province lying on the right bank of the Danube, the Klosterneuburger, Grinzinger Weidlinger and Nussdorf are equally ranked and glorious, and according to the judgment of many a connoisseur, primus inter pares should be. " The main reason for the good quality is the optimal flysch rock for viticulture ( soil type with predominant calcareous quartz sandstone).
+Nevertheless, the "Bisamberger" was one of the best wines in the 19th century and was highly praised.
+The winegrower and pharmacist Franz Josef Schams (1780-1839) wrote in his work "Complete description of all famous wine mountains of the Austrian monarchy" from 1835: "The most excellent Austrian wines thrive in the immediate vicinity of Vienna" .
+Among other things, he counts the Bisamberger "Weingebirge" to the best of the entire Austrian monarchy: "where the famous Bisamberger wine grows, which is associated with those primates of the Bachus province on the right bank of the Danube, the Klosterneuburger, Grinzinger , Weidlinger and Nußdorfer are of the same rank and fame, according to the judgment of some connoisseurs that primus inter pares should be. " The main reason for the good quality is the optimal flysch rock for winegrowing ( soil type with predominant, calcareous quartz sandstone).

 Today, the vineyards cover around 250 hectares in numerous vineyards.
 These are Auckenthal, Breiten, Bruch, Erdln, Gabrissen, Gritschen (orally "In the empty bags"), Falkenberg, In the Gernen (Gernäcker), In the Rothen, Herrenholz, Hochfeld, Hofbreiten, Hofmauer, Hölle, Hundsleiten, Jungsberg, Kirchberg, Kraft, Leutl, Magdalenenhof, new sets, Praschen, Raiffel, Tagnern, Wiesthalen and Zwergbreiteln.
 The two vineyards Falkenberg and Wiesthalen were from the winegrowers' association WienWein classified as "first layers".